On Sunday, December 7, 1941, the American Army and Navy base in Pearl Harbor, Hawaii was attacked by the Imperial Japanese Navy.

 We should never forget the sacrifices made at Pearl Harbor and the brave men who fought so valiantly.
 For survivors of such horrors, they should not return home only to worry what more may come from their time in service.
 We must continue to look for a cure for mesothelioma and fight for an asbestos ban, so that there is only one enemy our servicemen need confront.

-Waters Kraus & Paul is waging a two-front war on asbestos exposure.
+Waters Kraus Paul & Siegel is waging a two-front war on asbestos exposure.
 On one front, the firm is pushing for legislation that protects the rights of asbestos victims.
-On the other front, the mesothelioma lawyers of Waters Kraus & Paul are fighting to hold the corporations who used asbestos in their products, knowing of the danger it posed, responsible for the consequences of their negligent actions.
+On the other front, the mesothelioma lawyers of Waters Kraus Paul & Siegel are fighting to hold the corporations who used asbestos in their products, knowing of the danger it posed, responsible for the consequences of their negligent actions.

-Waters Kraus & Paul is a mid-sized plaintiffs’ firm committed to ending asbestos exposure once and for all.
+Waters Kraus Paul & Siegel is a mid-sized plaintiffs’ firm committed to ending asbestos exposure once and for all.
 The dedicated mesothelioma lawyers of the firm are constantly battling to help victims of asbestos exposure, while also fighting to completely ban asbestos in the U.S. If you have been diagnosed with pleural mesothelioma or another disease caused by asbestos exposure, you deserve justice.
-Email us or call the mesothelioma lawyers of Waters Kraus & Paul at 800.226.9880 to discuss your potential lawsuit.
+Email us or call the mesothelioma lawyers of Waters Kraus Paul & Siegel at 800.226.9880 to discuss your potential lawsuit.